ancore/geojson-serializer/README.md

 a set of annotations to serialize any PoJo as [GeoJSON](https://tools.ietf.org/html/rfc7946).

 ## Status
-The only supported GeoJSON type at the moment is "Feature".
+*DRAFT* The only supported GeoJSON type at the moment is "Feature".

 ## Maven
 ```xml